Learning from Home

 Below are the activities which MUST be completed with evidence submitted (this can just be a short written comment via email or Tapestry once in the week):

-- Complete this week's three core tasks (from the sheet in your packs): How Do Plants Grow, Trigraph Sorting and Measuring Myself.
+- Complete this week's three core tasks (from the sheet in your packs): Cress Diary, Quiz Time and Comparing Mass

 - Choose one of the physical Gross Motor activities on the sheet included in your pack.